Skip to content

 ON ACCESS Semantics

-ON ACCESS mutations execute when the target entity is accessed and passes the suppression gate.
-Key rules:
+ON ACCESS mutations execute when the target entity is read or traversed and passes the suppression gate.

 WITH KALMAN